How to Theme Your Eightly

 Examples of Themes

-Here are a few common ways people theme their Eightlys:
+Here are a few common ways people theme their Eightly lists:

-Hydrate.
+Wellbeing: Hydrate.
 Stretch.
 Call the doctor.
 Rest.
 Walk.
 Journal.
 Read.
-Not a day off — a day for you.
+Not a day off.
+A day for you.

-Make, write, explore, start something.
-Could be art, music, writing — or just thinking time.
+Parenting Day: Make, write, explore, start something.
+Could be art, music, writing or just thinking time.

 How to Set a Theme

-4. Then, write your Eightly — keeping that theme quietly in mind.
+3. Then, write your Eightly list, keeping that theme quietly in mind when you choose what goes on your list.

 Do You Need a Theme Every Day?